All Episodes

 It used to have to go through the system anytime we wanted to take out debt.

-And it shouldn't be like that.
+And it should be like that.

 Being able to take out debt should be as hard as possible.

-They should make it as hard as possible because that's the only thing that keeps us from just, let's just print money.
+They should make it as hard as possible because that's the only thing that keeps us from just, well, let's just print money.

-Let's just keep taking out debt.
+Let's just do, you know, let's just keep taking out debt.

 I mean, I get the idea and the point that as long as America continues to be America, the bill isn't going to come.

-It has just certain side effects that ultimately will cause America to crash.
+But it has just certain side effects that ultimately will cause America to crash.

 Yeah.